-(U.S. Dollars in thousands or as otherwise stated, except share and per share data) 3.
-Summary of significant accounting policies (Continued)
+(U.S. Dollars in thousands or as otherwise stated, except share and per share data)

 Financial and non-financial contracts may contain terms and conditions that meet the definition of derivative financial instruments.
 Such an agreement is separated from the host contract if its economic characteristics and risks are not closely related to the economic characteristics and risks of the host contract, a separate instrument with the same terms and conditions as the embedded derivative would meet the definition of a derivative, and the combined instrument is not measured at fair value with changes in fair value recognized in the profit and loss account.
 Financial instruments embedded in contracts that are not separated from the host contract are recognized in accordance with the host contract.